 Wood surfaces should be sanded over and sealed with a good finish.
 Not only will this make dusting much easier, applying a quality finish will bring out the depth of the wood grain and create an inviting warmth.
-Be sure to choose a finish formulated specifically for interior wood as finishes made for the exterior are generally softer and not as easy to clean as those made for the interior.
+Be sure to choose a finish formulated specifically for interior wood.
+Finishes made for the exterior are generally softer and not as easy to clean as those made for the interior.

 Painted surfaces should have a good durable, quality to them that’s easy to wipe down with a wet cloth.
 Most paint companies have a product that fits that mold.
 Those finishes and sheens tend to be a bit shinier than most people want in a log or timber frame home so the trick is to find the right balance between maintenance ease and aesthetic concerns.